SoftwareAG/c8y-docs/content/users-guide/administration-bundle/managing-permissions.md

 By default, this option is enabled.

 <a name="app-access"></a>
-### Granting application access
+### Granting web app access

-The **Application Access** tab shows a list of all available applications in your tenant in alphabetical order.
+The **Application Access** tab shows a list of all available web apps in your tenant in alphabetical order.

-To assign applications to the user, simply select the respective applications and click **Save**.
+To assign web apps to the user, simply select the respective web apps and click **Save**.

-For more information on application management, see [Administration > Managing applications](/users-guide/administration#managing-applications).
+For more information on web app management, see [Administration > Managing web apps](/users-guide/administration#managing-applications).

 ![Application access](/images/users-guide/Administration/admin-application-access.png)

 {{< c8y-admon-info >}}
-If a user has global permission to read all applications, an information box will be shown.
+If a user has global permission to read all web apps, an information box will be shown.
 {{< /c8y-admon-info >}}